 Earlier in the Day:

-It’s was another busy start to the day on the economic calendar this morning.
-The Japanese Yen, the Kiwi Dollar, and the Aussie Dollar were in action, with economic data from China also in focus.
+It was a busier start to the day on the economic calendar this morning.
+The Kiwi Dollar and the Aussie Dollar were in action this morning.

 For the Kiwi Dollar